ram-prasad-1/bubble-chart/README.md

 - [Code] Unit Tests added using react-testing-library and Jest

 ## ToDo
-- Refresh on client size
+- Refresh on click at client side
 - Handle edge cases where bubble radius is really low